selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

   weatherConditions;
   weatherIcon;

-  //We call the getInfosFromApi method with the latitude and longitude parameters, and if there is no error, we get back the weather infos
+  //We call the getInfosFromApi method with the latitude and longitude parameters, and if there is no error, we get back the weather data
   @wire(getInfosFromApi, { latitude: "$latitude", longitude: "$longitude" })
   wiredInfos({ error, data }) {
     //The data here is an object.
 So we just have to save the elements of the object on variables, and then display them to the screen